Good evening everyone! Welcome back to another episode of . . .

 (Crowd goes wild with applause!)

-Or will newcomer Brian Schlactus shellac the champ?
+Or will newcomer Dan Jessup overthrow the champ?

 Here’s how the voting works.
 Take your time and pick the brewer and deck that you like the most!
 Remember, this is subjective—you can think the deck is more competitive, more fun, more something you’d like to play, or just plain like it better for any reason you can think of!

-In the comments of the article, I will post one comment with each of our contestant’s names.
-Simply "like" the one you want to vote for!
+In the comments of the article, I will post one comment for each contestant with their name.
+Simply “like” the one you want to vote for!
 It’s that simple!
-And don’t be bashful . . . let us know why you like the deck you picked!
-And why you hate the deck you didn’t!

 The winner will be back to defend his title in the next episode.
 The loser?
-The loser will be laughed into obscurity by the rabble, never to brew on the public stage again!
+The loser will have to play his next FNM wearing whatever embarrassing clothing the winner wants!

 So cast your votes, and we will see you next time on the show where we ask everyday Magic players . . .